Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ## Examples

+You can find more examples of using various credentials in [Azure Identity Examples Page]()

 ### Authenticating with the `DefaultAzureCredential`

 This example demonstrates authenticating the `KeyClient` from the [@azure/keyvault-keys](https://www.npmjs.com/package/@azure/keyvault-keys) client library using the `DefaultAzureCredential`.